By John Tantillo, ,

 Published May 07, 2015

-And, remember, things are always easier when you keep marketing and branding in mind.
+And remember, things are always easier if you keep marketing and branding in mind.

-John Tantillo is a marketing and branding expert who is a principal in Metzger Tantillo Marketing, a recently formed strategic alliance targeted to small business professionals.
-He also offers his own services as The Marketing Doctor.
-He is a frequent contributor to Fox News Opinion and the author of the new book, "People Buy Brands, Not Companies."
+John Tantillo is a marketing and branding expert who markets his own services as The Marketing Doctor.
+He writes frequently for Fox News Opinion and is author of the book "People Buy Brands, Not Companies."